DavidWells/atom-react-autocomplete/readme.md

 `completions.json` file used by the atom plugin, you can .gitignore it or include for others using the atom plugin

-** Protip ** If you do commit the `completions.json` file to your project, this will enable others to not have to run through these setup steps!
-DX!
+**Protip** If you do commit the `completions.json` file to your project other devs on your team will not need to run the setup steps.
+They can just install the atom plugin and be off to the races.

-If you have `completions.json` generated in your root directory and autocompletions are not working.

-Restart Atom and it should pickup the completions file
+If you have `completions.json` generated in your root directory and autocompletions are not working, restart Atom and it should pickup the completions file.

 `.importjs.json` example
 ```